neophob/emu-ram-art/README.md

 ![image](/examples/example.png)

 Run `npm install` to install needed deps.
 Use Node 10 and make sure that you have cairo installed on your system!

+WARNING!
+This repo contains extreme ugly code! no refactoring, no cleanup but spaghetti code at its finest!
+Main purpose of this code is to generate an art print - once this is done there is no reason to touch the code anymore ;)

 ## NES